Ovide F. Pomerleau

 Ovide F. Pomerleau (born June 4, 1940) is an American psychologist who pioneered the development of behavioral medicine.
 He is best known for his work on self-management problems and addiction, focusing on the behavioral, biological, and genetic bases of tobacco smoking and nicotine dependence.

-Biography
+He was the founding president of the Society for Research on Nicotine and Tobacco.

-Background and education
+Early life and education

 Pomerleau was born and grew up in Waterville, Maine, the son of Ovid Pomerleau, a physician and general surgeon, and Florence Beaudet Pomerleau.
 He earned a B.A.
 (1962) in philosophy from Bowdoin College, followed by a M.S.
 (1965) in general psychology and Ph.D.
 (1969) in experimental psychology from Columbia University, where he trained in the laboratory of William N. Schoenfeld.
 In 1971 he completed postdoctoral training in clinical psychology at Temple University, where he worked with Philip H. Bobrove and Louis C. Harris.